programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 During their startup, these containers are waiting for their dependencies to come up.
 After the dependencies are up, this initial waiting is finished and will not be repeated if the dependencies go down again.
 Thus, if you e.g. restart easydb-postgresql you have to manually restart easydb-eas and easydb-server (with `systemctl restart easydb-eas easydb-server`).

----

-# Result

-At port 80 of your server, the easydb is now ready for requests from web browsers.

----

-# Initial login

-After the installation you can log in with the following profile for the first time:

-- Login: ***root***
-- Password: ***admin***

-We strongly recommend that you change your password immediately after you have logged in.

----

-# Further Reading

-More commands are listed in chapter [Operation](../operations), for example how to update or backup.

-To use a https certificate refer to [this page](../configuration/apache2/).

-If you install more than one easydb on one server, please see the additions in chapter [Instantiation](instances).

 ## maintenance script